 Talk to your City Councilperson

-Call or write to your councilperson about the need to create a plan for long-term and independent community oversight of the Cleveland Division of Police.
+Call or write to your councilperson about the need to create a plan for long-term community involvement in police policy.
 Find your Councilperson on the Cleveland City Council website: clevelandcitycouncil.org.

 Join the Conversation